dmjio/envy/README.md

   - Lookups don't attempt to parse the returned type into something meaningful (everything is returned as a `String`)

 What if we could apply aeson's `FromJSON` / `ToJSON` pattern to give us variable lookups that provide both key-lookup and parse failure information?
-Armed with the `GeneralizedNewTypeDeriving` extension we can derive instances of `Var` that will parse to and from an environment.
+Armed with the `GeneralizedNewTypeDeriving` extension we can derive instances of `Var` that will parse to and from an environment variable.
 The `Var` typeclass is simply:
 ```haskell
 class Var a where
   toVar   :: a -> String